luanborelli/ipeadatapy/docs/source/usage/quickstart/extraction.rst

 Extracting other kinds of data
 #################################

 Ipeadatapy's functions were defined to always return data in the form of data frames.
-Thus, every function output can be extracted using pandas' .to_csv() or .to_excel() functions in the same way we've shown in the past example.
+Thus, every function output can be extracted using pandas' ``to_csv()`` or ``to_excel()`` functions in the same way we've shown in the past example.